tshaffe1/shrinkwrap-intro/install.md

 Building from Source
 ====================

-From source: follow the usual instructions
+Building from source follows the usual instructions.

-Pass `-DBUILD_SHRINKWRAP=on` to cmake
+Pass `-DBUILD_SHRINKWRAP=on` to cmake to enable this feature.

 See also: [Shrinkwrap Installation](https://cvmfs.readthedocs.io/en/stable/cpt-shrinkwrap.html#installation)